Principled Data Augmentation for Learning to Solve Quadratic Programming Problems: Principled data augmentation for LCQPs

 \begin{proposition} Let $I \coloneq (\vec{Q}, \vec{A}, \vec{b}, \vec{c})$ be an LCQP instance with optimal primal-dual solution $\vec{x}^*, \vec{\lambda}^*$.
 Then a constraint of the form ${\vec{a}'} \trans \vec{x}^* \leq b'$ can be removed from the problem without affecting the optimal solution if and only if it is strictly inactive, i.e., ${\vec{a}'} \trans \vec{x}^* < b'$. \end{proposition}

 The variable and constraint removal transformations are \emph{efficiently recoverable}, as the remaining solutions are unchanged and need no recomputation.
 However, they are not \emph{solution-independent}, since identifying removable components requires access to the primal solution.
-We apply a heuristic for LPs to select inactive constraints, as described in \cref{sec:heur_rm_cons}.
+Moreover, we apply a heuristic on problem instances to select inactive constraints, as described in \cref{sec:heur_rm_cons}.

 \paragraph{Scaling variable coefficients} A natural class of transformations involves scaling the coefficients associated with individual variables.
 Specifically, scaling the $j$-th column of $\vec{A}$ and the $j$-th entry of $\vec{c}$ by a nonzero scalar $\alpha_j$, while updating $\vec{Q}_{ij}$ by $\alpha_i \alpha_j$, i.e., $T(I) \coloneq \left(\vec{M}_1\vec{Q}\vec{M}_1, \vec{A}\vec{M}_1 \trans, \vec{b}, \vec{M}_1 \vec{c}\right)$ with a diagonal $\vec{M}_1$ preserves the structure of the QP.
 Under this transformation, the optimal value remains unchanged, and the solution $x_j^*$ is rescaled by $1/\alpha_j$.
 This transformation is \emph{efficiently recoverable}, as the new solution can be obtained directly from the original in $\mathcal{O}(n)$ time.
 Moreover, it is also \emph{solution-independent}, as it does not require access to the original solution, but only knowledge of how to compute the new one.